-An untrue statement of fact or law made by Party A to Party B which induces Party B to enter a contract thereby causing Party B loss.
+An untrue statement of fact or law made by Party A (or its agent) to Party B, which induces Party B to enter a contract with Party A thereby causing Party B loss.
 An action for misrepresentation can be brought in respect of a misrepresentation of fact or law.

 There are three types of misrepresentation:

 Fraudulent misrepresentation: where a false representation has been made knowingly, or without belief in its truth, or recklessly as to its truth.

 Negligent misrepresentation: a representation made carelessly and in breach of duty owed by Party A to Party B to take reasonable care that the representation is accurate.
 If no "special relationship" exists, there may be a misrepresentation under section 2(1) of the Misrepresentation Act 1967 where a statement is made carelessly or without reasonable grounds for believing its truth.

 Innocent misrepresentation: a representation that is neither fraudulent nor negligent.

 The remedies for misrepresentation are rescission ( www.practicallaw.com/A36811) and/or damages.
 For fraudulent and negligent misrepresentation, the claimant ( www.practicallaw.com/A34662) may claim rescission and damages.
 For innocent misrepresentation, the court has a discretion to award damages in lieu of rescission; the court cannot award both (see section 2(2) of the Misrepresentation Act 1967).
 For more information, see Practice note, Misrepresentation.